-From March 30, 2020, until September 2020 all Medicare eligible sessions can be accessed via telehealth, no location restrictions apply.
+All Medicare eligible sessions can be accessed via telehealth.
 Mental Health Plans can be obtained via a phone consultation with your GP.

 The Medicare rebate of $87.45 is also available for face to face sessions for clients who present with a Mental Health Plan (MHP).